jackburkhardt/site-old/content/projects/wedbars.md

 # The process

 This post is not finished since WedBars is an ongoing project.
-Once it's done and I've had time to think restrospectively, I'll finish the rest of this.
+Once it's done and I've had time to think retrospectively, I'll finish the rest of this.

 # Downloads & Source
 You can find the source code on [GitHub](https://github.com/dilanx/WedBars) and download nighly builds from my [Jenkins build server](http://builds.jackburkhardt.com/).